budgetzero/budgetzero/README.md

 :heavy_check_mark: Offline-first storage.
 NOTE: All data is stored in the browser and may be lost if you clear the browser's data.
 :heavy_check_mark: Import Transactions (OFX, QFX, CSV)
 :heavy_check_mark: Carry negative balances into next month
+:heavy_check_mark: Privacy-focused.
+Zero trackers & zero analytics.

+# Getting Started
+There's multiple ways to use budgetzero.
+1. On the official [app.budgetzero.io](https://app.budgetzero.io) page.
+2. Installing the desktop app (Windows or Mac).
+[Download here](https://github.com/budgetzero/budgetzero/releases/latest)
+3. Self host the web app.
+You can either deploy the docker image (recommended) or build and host the static files on your own webserver.
+See deployment section below for more details.

 # :warning: Known Issues (being worked on)
 - UI Inconsistencies (pop-up boxes, colors, etc)
 - Performance not tested for extremely large budgets (thousands of transactions)
 - Transfer transactions work but may be a bit buggy
 - Find a bug?
 Please [file an issue!](../../issues)

 # Roadmap
 - [ ] Reports